A few short guidelines when shopping for Memory Foam Mattress Toppers...

 How do you sleep?
 Side sleepers usually like the 3"–4" thickness.
 Back and stomach sleepers usually like 2".
 The more you weigh, the thicker you'll want.

 Are you a hot sleeper?
-If so, be sure to use something like our cotton quilted mattress pad between your memory foam topper and your sheets to add a breathable area to wick away heat.
-Consider adding a case to protect your memory foam.
-It tears if snagged and will get dirty easily.
+If so, be sure to use a mattress pad between your memory foam topper and your sheets to add a breathable area to wick away heat.
+Because memory foam tears easily and can become soiled, consider adding a case to protect your memory foam.

 Based on customer feedback, people really like how our memory foam mattress topper has little to no smell, and that there are no flame retardants added to our memory foam mattress topper.